cip170/svg-logo-generator/README.md

 ## Usage
 1. Open index.js in the terminal and run 'node index.js'.
 2. Follow and answer the prompts
-3. View your svg in the logo.svg file and open it a web browser to view
+3. View your svg in the logo.svg file and open in a web browser to view